ARA Veinticinco de Mayo (V-2)

-ARA Veinticinco de Mayo (V-2) was an aircraft carrier in the Argentine Navy from 1969 to 1997.
+ARA Veinticinco de Mayo (V-2) was a light aircraft carrier in the Argentine Navy from 1969 to 1997.
 The English translation of the name is Twenty-fifth of May, which is the date of Argentina's May Revolution in 1810.

 The ship previously served in the Royal Navy as HMS Venerable and the Royal Netherlands Navy as HNLMS Karel Doorman.
 She was deployed south during the Beagle Crisis in 1978 and in the first weeks of the Falklands War (Guerra de las Malvinas), where her aircraft were deployed against the Royal Navy task force, but spent the bulk of the war in port.

 History

 The ship was built for the Royal Navy by Cammell Laird in Birkenhead, England during the Second World War.
 As a Colossus-class aircraft carrier, she was named HMS Venerable and saw service in the British Pacific Fleet.
 Venerable only served three years in the Royal Navy before being sold to the Netherlands as HNLMS Karel Doorman.